HKMA fines JPMorgan Hong Kong branch over anti-money laundering lapses

-HONG KONG, Dec 28 (Reuters) - The Hong Kong Monetary Authority (HKMA) said on Friday that it had fined the Hong Kong branch of JPMorgan Chase & Co HK$12.5 million ($1.60 million) and reprimanded it for breaching anti-money laundering and counter-terrorist financing rules.
+HONG KONG (Reuters) - The Hong Kong Monetary Authority (HKMA) said on Friday that it had fined the Hong Kong branch of JPMorgan Chase & Co (JPM.N) HK$12.5 million ($1.60 million) and reprimanded it for breaching anti-money laundering and counter-terrorist financing rules.

 The regulator said that the firm failed to “establish and maintain effective procedures” for identifying and handling wire transfers and for complying with rules on customer due diligence and “continuous monitoring” of business relationships.